Fertility unit’s licence suspended after ‘errors’ in freezing process | ITV News

 The suspension means the unit will not be able to accept any new bookings for treatment but existing patients can still access its services.

-The Metropolitan Police said officers went to the centre on Friday “after concerns were raised by the Homerton Healthcare NHS Foundation Trust”.
+The Metropolitan Police said officers went to the centre on Friday “after concerns were raised by the Homerton Healthcare NHS Foundation Trust”, adding that there is no police investigation at this time”.

 In a letter apologising to patients, the chief executive of Homerton Healthcare NHS Foundation Trust, Louise Ashley, said the centre had “re-checked all competencies of staff within the unit”.